Ronald Fuentes

 Ronald Hugo Fuentes Núñez (born 22 June 1969) is a Chilean football manager and former player who played as a defender.
-He is the current manager of Unión Española.
+He is the current manager of Ñublense in the Chilean Primera División.

 Club career

 Fuentes played his entire club career in Chile for two teams, he started his career in 1987 with Cobresal, and in 1994 he joined Universidad de Chile where he won four league titles and two Copa Chile titles.

 International career

 At international level, Fuentes was capped 50 times and scored 1 goal for the Chile national team between 1991 and 2000, including four games at the 1998 FIFA World Cup.

+Coaching career

+Fuentes signed with Magallanes in the Primera B de Chile for the 2024 season from Unión Española.
+In April 2025, he was appointed the manager of Ñublense.